-Pre-Christmas is a special time in Norway, as the shorter and darker days make for a very cozy time of year.
-Smoke can frequently be seen from the many chimneys around the country, and candles light up homes during the cold month of December.
+Pre-Christmas is a special time in Norway, as the shorter and darker days makes for a very cozy time of year.
+Smoke can frequently be seen from the many chimneys around the country, and a soft candlelight is streaming from many homes during the cold month of December.

 Create your own Northern Lights.

 Santa Lucia's Day, December 13th, is the first day of the Christmas Celebration in Sweden, Denmark and Norway, and is also known as the shortest day of the year - Winter Solstice - under the old Gregorian calendar.
 It is one of the few saint days observed in Scandinavia.
 It was not until after World War II that the modern celebration of Lucia was imported to Norway from Sweden, and became adopted on a larger scale.
 It is now again observed all over the country.Lucia is mostly observed in kindergartens and schools.
 However, it has in recent years also been incorporated in the Advent liturgy in the Church of Norway, where visitors can view processions.